m-voit/concepts-of-programming-languages/README.md

 [Compare functional programming in Go with JavaScript](./paper.md)

+## Go parser requirements and setup

+A running installation of Go 1.15 is assumed.
+Other versions may work, but were not tested.

+Open a terminal in the directory `./go-parser`.

+- Run `go get -t -d ./...` to get dependencies of the parser.
+- Run `go build ./...` to build the parser.

+## Go parser usage

+Open a terminal in the directory `./js-parser`.

+- Run `go test -v ./...` to execute the tests.
+- Run `go test -v -cover ./...` to get a test coverage report.

-## Setup and requirements
+## JavaScript parser requirements and setup

 A running installation of Node.js 14.x is assumed.
 Other versions may work, but were not tested.

+Open a terminal in the directory `./js-parser`.

-- Run `npm install` to install dependencies required for running the tests.
+- Run `npm install` to get dependencies of the parser.

-## Usage
+## JavaScript parser usage

 Open a terminal in the directory `./js-parser`.